 These tasks (1-6) will also help you make a choice between various competing vendors offering you the Site Search solution. (in case you are opting for the buy option).

 - Merchandising capabilities

-- Dashboard/Console for a 360-degree view into the business
+- Dashboard/Console for a 360-degree view of the business

-- Cost involved – Some of the action items above are one-time expenditure while others are recurring expenses that will keep happening month-on-month
+- The cost involved – Some of the action items above are one-time expenditures while others are recurring expenses that will keep happening month-on-month

-- Time involved – You will have to check how much time does it take to build the site search system from scratch vs time it takes the vendor to go live with the product.
+- The time involved – You will have to check how much time it takes to build the site search system from scratch.
+This will compare to the time it takes the vendor to go-live with the product.